What Is Anti-Malware? How Does It Work And Why Your Business Needs It.

 What Could Happen If I Don’t Use Anti-Malware Software?

 Anti-malware limits your exposure to cyber threats.
-Without it, you are at greater risk of your devices and network becoming infected with software that can lead to stolen credentials, identity theft, data theft, financial losses, legal issues, and more
+It acts as your safety net and plays a vital role in protecting your business.
+Without it, you are at greater risk of your devices and network becoming infected with software that can lead to stolen credentials, identity theft, data theft, financial losses, legal issues, and more.

 Related article: Why Is It Important To Provide Security Awareness Training For Employees?